AndrewJBateman/Angular-app-maps/README.md

 ## Features

 * IPAPI API used to get ip and location data etc. in json format.
-* Angular Google Maps used to show location on a map using the lat and longitude from IPAPI API.
+* Angular Google Maps used to accurately show user location on a map using the lat and longitude from IPAPI API.
-* Angular httpClient used to get data from an IPAPI API.
-* Updated to latest Angular 8 version with all dependency conflicts resolved.
+* Updated to latest Angular 9 version with all dependency conflicts resolved.

 ## Status & To-Do List

-* Status: Working. app.module.ts has error '.../@angular/platform-browser has no exported member' but unable to fix.
-App still works.
+* Status: Working.
 * To-Do: add functionality  - present data using Angular form cards and add commenting.
-Fix above error.

 ## Inspiration